MarcelStancuDev/Dall-E-Clone/README.md

 ## Dall-E-Clone
-This project generate AI images based on what user types.
+This project generate AI images based on what user input.